-Evaluate a design solution (e.g., flood barriers, wind resistant roofs, lightning rods) that reduces the impact
+Evaluate a design solution (e.g., flood barriers, wind resistant roofs, lightning rods) that reduces the impact of a weather-related hazard.

 Grade 4 students' view of the natural world includes many scientifically accurate components.
 They recognize the role of evidence in scientific thinking and are beginning to include evidence in their scientific explanations.
 Fourth graders enjoy an active learning environment with opportunities to manipulate physical materials and construct models.